U.S. History Lesson Plans and Resources

 Age of Imperialism Lesson Plan

-A lesson plan on 19th century US expansionism developed by Small Planet.
+Excellent resource on 19th century US expansionism developed by Small Planet.
 See also their page, " A Splendid Little War."

 Imperialism and Expansion: Part 1